Last updated on October 18, 2022

 - Foretell and Expressive Iteration don’t mix well together so don’t mistake exiting a card to foretell it later.
 You’ll most likely just be losing your card.

-- It’s always a good idea to lead with your MDFCs cards as lands in the early turns rather than holding them.
+- It’s always a good idea to lead with your MDFCs as lands in the early turns rather than holding them.
 Unless you feel like you’re drawing more lands than needed, consider playing them on their land side rather than having them in your hand before making basic land drops.
 You could end up behind on tempo or just lose three life for no reason otherwise.

 - As I’ve already mentioned, Dragon’s Fire can kill creatures based on the power of your mighty dragons, but it’s not worth revealing your plans to your opponent if you’re killing small creatures.
 Also keep in mind that it says “you choose,” meaning the spell won’t fizzle if your opponent kills your dragon in response.